 After completing your list, notice the positions of everyone in the room.

 Employees can self-reflect on their approach to change management terms by visualizing their reactions to change.
-The pattern of employees around the room demonstrates the lack of cohesion in the workforce during change.
+The pattern of employees around the room demonstrates the need for more cohesion in the workforce during change.

 Benefits: